 Faculty: Faculty who do not wish to teach in an in-person setting should notify their academic department chair as soon as possible so that adjustments in fall course staffing assignments can be made.

 Other Important Operational Updates

 The University continues to operate in order to serve students, support faculty, and conduct business on its standard schedule.
-The MUIH campus and offsite office suite are both currently closed and all MUIH employees are working remotely.
+The MUIH campus is now open.
 All offices are available by phone and by email during normal operating hours.

 Natural Care Center

 The Natural Care Center is open with new COVID-19 precautions and procedures, per MUIH’s Health and Safety Plan (see above).